 Honors College Research Project

 Traxler, Tanner M., "Why did the Walleye Cross the Reservoir?
 Explaining Adult Walleye Use of the Missouri River Upstream of Canyon Ferry Reservoir to Toston Dam" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 147.

 © Copyright 2017 Tanner M. Traxler